All You Good Good People

 "All You Good Good People" is a song by English rock band Embrace, released on the Fierce Panda label as their debut single.
-Only 1,300 copies were made in 1997, but the airplay received by key radio shows was enough to gain significant recognition.
+Only 1,300 copies were made in 1997, but it was named NMEs single of the week of 15 February 1997, and the airplay received by key radio shows was enough to gain significant recognition.
 An extended play (EP) containing the song was released on 27 October 1997, peaking at number eight on the UK Singles Chart that November.
 The 1,300 originals, mixed by dub and electronica artist Ott, are now collector's items.